Speeding Up MCMC by Efficient Data Subsampling: Abstract

 \section{Abstract}

-We propose a Markov Chain Monte Carlo (MCMC) framework where the likelihood function for $n$ observations is estimated from a random subset of $m$ observations.
-Inspired by the survey sampling literature, we introduce a general and highly efficient log-likelihood estimator.
-The estimator incorporates information about each observation's contribution to the log-likelihood function.
-The computational complexity of the estimator can be much smaller than for the full log-likelihood, and we document substantial speed-ups in the applications.
-The likelihood estimate is used within a Pseudo-marginal framework to sample from a perturbed posterior which we prove to be within $O(m^{-1/2})$ of the true posterior.
-Moreover, the approximation error is demonstrated to be negligible even for a small $m$ in our applications.
-We propose a simple way to adaptively choose the sample size $m$ during the MCMC to optimize sampling efficiency for a fixed computational budget.
-We also propose a correlated pseudo marginal approach to subsampling that dramatically improves performance.
-The method is illustrated on three examples, each one representing a different data structure.
-In particular, we show that our method outperforms other subsampling MCMC methods proposed in the literature.
+We propose Subsampling MCMC, a Markov Chain Monte Carlo (MCMC) framework where the likelihood function for $n$ observations is estimated from a random subset of $m$ observations.
+We introduce a highly efficient unbiased estimator of the log-likelihood based on control variates, such that the computing cost is much smaller than that of the full log-likelihood in standard MCMC.
+The likelihood estimate is bias-corrected and used in two dependent pseudo-marginal algorithms to sample from a perturbed posterior, for which we derive the asymptotic error with respect to $n$ and $m$, respectively.
+We propose a practical estimator of the error and show that the error is negligible even for a very small $m$ in our applications.
+We demonstrate that Subsampling MCMC is substantially more efficient than standard MCMC in terms of sampling efficiency for a given computational budget, and that it outperforms other subsampling methods for MCMC proposed in the literature.